 GAMC is proud to provide the community with many programs and services that improve health status and quality of life, address health problems of the poor and other vulnerable populations, and contain community health care costs.
 GAMC has met these goals through many of the following:

-Donating nearly $200,000 to other civic and charitable organizations in Glendale and surrounding communities
+Donating funds to other civic and charitable organizations in Glendale and surrounding communities

-- Providing over 41,000 people with access to health screenings, support groups and health education classes.
+- Providing our community with access to health screenings, support groups and health education classes.

 Our community outreach services and programs help address the needs of people in our community who may otherwise not receive help.
 Listed below are a few of the outreach services and programs we offer and support.